President Obama is giving the warmest possible welcome to an ally in some political trouble.

-Tilford says that Greece and the other ailing economies are denied, by their use of the euro, the normal tools countries might use to address deep deficits, such as devaluing currency by printing money.
+Tilford says Greece and the other ailing economies are denied, by their use of the euro, the normal tools countries might use to address deep deficits, such as devaluing currency by printing money.

-There's a risk that the Greeks could say "enough with this austerity, it's not getting us anywhere," Lachman says, and default on their debt.
+There's a risk that the Greeks could say "enough with this austerity; it's not getting us anywhere," Lachman says, and default on their debt.

 Bad For The Banks

 That would be disastrous for the northern European economies such as Germany — and their banks.
-For that reason, most economists believe that Merkel will end up doing whatever is necessary to keep its southern neighbors solvent and preserve the validity of the euro, despite the political risks she runs in doing so.
+For that reason, most economists think Merkel will end up doing whatever is necessary to keep its southern neighbors solvent and preserve the validity of the euro, despite the political risks she runs in doing so.